-Our firm has achieved ISO certification every year since 2010 including ISO 27001 certification in 2016.
+Our firm has achieved ISO certification every year since 2010 including ISO 27001 certification since 2016.
 We were listed among the top firms in the "World Tax 2015" and "World Transfer Pricing 2015" guides published by the International Tax Review.
-We were also named Transfer Pricing Practitioner of the Year - Taiwan by Acquisition International Magazine in 2016.
+We were also named Transfer Pricing Practitioner of the Year - Taiwan by Acquisition International Magazine in 2016, and 'Most Innovative for Auditing and Taxation Services - Taiwan' in 2017.

-With more than 200 people in Taipei, Hsinchu, Taichung and Kaohsiung, we offer a full range of services to help clients of all sizes address the challenges and opportunities facing growing companies in an increasingly complex market.
+With more than 200 people in Taipei, Taichung and Kaohsiung, we offer a full range of services to help clients of all sizes address the challenges and opportunities facing growing companies in an increasingly complex market.
 Grant Thornton Taiwan specializes in providing services to international and local clients in assurance, tax, advisory and outsourcing work.
 Our staff is capable of assisting clients in English, Mandarin, Cantonese and Japanese.